jswiebel/jswiebel.github.io/Components/Integration/Address Lookup/2014-10-09-address-lookup.md

 ---
-layout: Component
+layout: default
+format: post
-title:  "Address lookup with sprinles"
+title:  "Address lookup with sprinkles"
 subheadline:  "Works like a treat"
 teaser: "Need sugar on you address, this is the component that does it"
 categories: